Have you ever itemized your tax deductions?

 3. Do You Donate a Lot?

-If you make charitable contributions to your church or local non-profit, or donate items to Goodwill or The Salvation Army, you can certainly benefit by itemizing.
+If you make charitable contributions to your church or local non-profit or donate items to Goodwill or The Salvation Army, you can certainly benefit by itemizing deductions.

 Make sure you value your non-cash donations reasonably, keep accurate records, and be sure all of your donations go to IRS-qualified charitable organizations.

 Homeowners have a lucrative tax benefit at their fingertips with the ability to deduct interest payments from their home mortgage.